aliaa-shamekh/DIY-Ultrasonic-Distance-Sensor/README.md

 ## Challenges & Debugging

 During development, the sensor initially returned incorrect readings (`0 cm`).
-The issue was investigated by checking:
+The issue was investigated by checking the following using osciloscope:

 * Wiring connections
 * Power supply stability